pratikthanki/pratikthanki.github.io/index.md

 ### Interests

 I enjoy learning.
-Outside of work I spend alot of time exploring new tools, technologies and frameworks.
+Outside of work I spend a lot of time exploring new tools, technologies and frameworks.
 I am currently learning - Go and Service Mesh and exploring Apache Samza.

 Other than writing code, I have a passion for travel.
-My girlfriend and I are always booking last-minute flights away.
+My girlfriend and I are always booking last-minute getaways.
 I also follow (and love) the NFL and spend my Sunday's watching Red Zone.

 * * *